parinpan/twido/README.md

  3. Rename the **production.json.sample** config file in *config* directory to **production.json**
  4. Setup the **production.json** configuration

-	 - Setup your twitter credentials key and put them in these lines (required)
+	 - Setup your twitter credential keys and put them in these lines (required)

 	 ```json
 	 "twitterApiKey": {